the1bit/azansible/README.md

 ## 101 - Health check

-A tool for check your Linux server availability with a simple script execution on the remote VM..
+A tool for check your Linux server availability with a simple script execution on the remote VM.
 [Jump there](101_health_check)